EmmanuelDevienne/EmmanuelDevienne/README.md

 ---

 I have always been passionate about computer science and discovered programming through my experience in the financial markets, where I started by developing trading tools and algorithms.

 I have a strong foundation in Python and web application development with Django, which led me to develop an interest in cybersecurity.

 I am now a Bug Bounty Hunter at HackerOne and YesWeHack.

 I regularly practice on platforms such as TryHackMe and HackTheBox by participating in CTFs.

-I recommend  [HackTheBox Academy](https://referral.hackthebox.com/mzw44UJ) to learn about cybersecurity !
+I recommend [HackTheBox Academy](https://referral.hackthebox.com/mzw44UJ) to learn about cybersecurity!

 <h3 align="left">TryHackMe :</h3>
 Rank : 0xD [God]